-Approved for Clinical trials, we offer the latest cancer treatments to patients.
-The clinical research team works diligently to advance our mission to improve the health status and quality of life for cancer patients by providing a local access to state-of-the-art prevention and treatment trials.
+Decatur Memorial Hospital Cancer Care Institute offers the latest cancer treatments to patients.
+The clinical research team works diligently to advance our mission to improve the health status and quality of life for cancer patients by providing local access to state-of-the-art prevention and treatment trials.

-Decatur Memorial Hospital Center for Advanced Molecular Medicine includes a 16MeV GE PETtrace cyclotron and tracer center with a generous hot cell space for research of new PET tracer agents.
+DMH Center for Advanced Molecular Medicine has a 16MeV GE PETtrace cyclotron and tracer center with a generous hot cell space and will be working with the DMH CCI research team on investigating PET tracer agents.